hmMythreya/nCrypt/README.md

   --mode : Encryption mode or Decryption mode

-  --input : path to inmput file
+  --input : path to input file

   --output : path to output file (WARNING: WILL OVERWRITE OUTPUT FILE COMPLETELY, BE CAREFUL)